Virginia Spiderwort (Tradescantia virginiana) Indoor Care, Propagation and Growing Problems

 Tradescantia virginiana Problems

-Virginia Spiderwort (Tradescantia virginiana) problems include leggy growth, loss of leaf color, plant death, dropping leaves, yellowing leaves, pests and diseases among others.
+Virginia Spiderwort (Tradescantia virginiana) problems include leggy growth, loss of leaf color, plant dying, dropping leaves, yellowing leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Dropping leaves

+Virginia Spiderwort will readily drop its leaves if the light is inadequate (too little).
+Ensure to position the plant in a brightly lit place where it can receive bright indirect light.
 If the lighting in your home is not adequate, consider investing is a grow light to supplement it.

 Loss of leaf color

-Move the Common Spiderwort to a brighter spot where it will receive bright, indirect light but away from direct sunshine or instal a grow light if you do not have enough light in your home.
+Loss of leaf color in Virginia Spiderwort is caused by inadequate light (too little light).
+Move the plant to a brighter spot where it will receive bright indirect light or instal grow lights if you do not have enough light in your home.

 You liked it?
 Share on social media.